Plan your next adventure with our round-up of the very best road trips in the UK – as voted for by Boundless members

 The Bealach na Bà is like any of the great Alpine passes, except for the fact it’s in Scotland.
 Deep in the northwest Highlands, it’s a sinuous, single-track climb over the weathered peaks of the Applecross peninsula, and has one of the steepest ascents of any paved road in Scotland.
 Once a drovers’ route – its name translates as ‘pass of the cattle’ – it was made a road sometime around 1822, though it remains at the mercy of the weather (in winter the gates are often pulled across the entrance).
 From the top you can see the Isle of Skye to the west, while behind you – way back down at the foot of the pass – is Loch Kishorn.
 On the far side, fresh seafood and other local produce awaits you at the Applecross Inn.

-Put you and your car in safe hands with access to over 3,000 breakdown professionals to keep you moving.
+Put yourself and your car in safe hands with access to over 3,000 breakdown professionals.

 12. Llangollen to Llandegla via A542, Horseshoe Pass, Wales

 Hills and Dales, and Food and Drink.
 9 miles.
 Follow this route on Google Maps